BZoennchen/supercollider-book/chapters/preamble/medium-and-form.md

 It is a contigent process.
 What comes next depends on the horizon of the possible, i.e. the language, libraries and what is already present.

-For me, the allure of (classical) generative art lies in the exploration of simple rules and the emergent complexity produced by repetition and recusion.
+For me, the allure of (classical) generative art lies in the exploration of simple rules and the emergent complexity produced by repetition and recursion.
 One example was a piece for which I limited myself to draw only perpendicular lines.
 I start drawing a line and while the line is drawn there is a probability, that another line will be drawn starting at the current endpoint.
 This line has to be perpendicular to its parent.